HeleneZablit/website-x0x0/index.md

   <div style="flex: 2; padding-right: 20px;">
     <h2></h2>
     <p>
       Why did we analyse US states you may ask.
 We had access to a large dataset from both the BeerAdvocate and RateBeer websites, but as we began our investigation, we found it more than sufficient to focus on the BeerAdvocate data.
-BeerAdvocate had a higher percentage of U.S.-based users compared to RateBeer, making it a more suitable dataset for our analysis, which was focused on a well-defined geographical region—the United States.
+BeerAdvocate had a higher percentage of U.S.-based users compared to RateBeer, making it a more suitable dataset for our analysis, which was focused on a well-defined geographical region—the United States. <br>
+      As seen in the graph below, U.S. states have not only a larger quantity of users, but also a greater number of local and non-local reviews, as well as more beers produced within each region.
+Here, we defined "local reviews" as those where the user’s region matched the beer’s region of origin.
     </p>
   </div>